bitrise-io/devcenter/_articles/en/builds/rolling-builds.md

    ![](/img/enable-rolling-builds.png)

-* **Pull Requests**: will cancel all previous builds for Pull Requests and all related Pushes
+* **Pull Requests**: will cancel all previous builds for Pull Requests and all related Pushes.
-* **Pushes**: will cancel all previous builds for Pushes to the same branch
+* **Pushes**: will cancel all previous builds for Pushes to the same branch.
-* **Running builds**: will also auto-cancel running builds in addition to on-hold ones
+* **Running builds**: will also auto-cancel running builds in addition to on-hold ones.

-And done!
+All done!
 From now on, you don't have to wait for a triggered build to finish if you do not need it!

 <div class="banner">
 <img src="/assets/images/banner-bg-888x170.png" style="border: none;">